Emirates Capital Asset Management (ECAM)

 1 Year Rolling Regional Equity Performance

-• Over the past 12 month rolling period regional equity performance has been negative for monitored regions.
+- Over the past 12 month rolling period regional equity performance has been positive for monitored regions.

-• The strongest equity regions over the past 12 month have been European/Asia Pacific/US with Emerging market equities lagging.
+- The strongest equity regions over the past 12 month have been European market equities with US/Japanese/Asia Pacific ex-Japan/Emerging markets lagging.

 3 Month Rolling Regional Equity Performance